plantasia-space/plantasia.space-site/collections/_forms/interplanetaryPlayer.md

 }

-// Submit the form: either POST for new creation or PUT for updates
 // Submit the form: either POST for new creation or PUT for updates function submitForm() {
     const method = mode === 'edit' ?
 'PUT' : 'POST';
     const url = method === 'PUT'